mattleblanc/MultibjetsTruthAnalysis/README.md

 # How-To

 First, make sure you're able to run.
 Check out the packages you'll need, and set up your environment. `MultibjetsTruthAnalysis` is dependent on @kratsg's `xAODJetReclustering` package, in order to make the reclustered large-R jets which are used for top-tagging.
+You'll also need to set up the `BtaggingTRFandRW` package, which is included as a tarball in the `data/` directory of this one -- a setup script for that is included, just run it as shown below.

 ```
 setupATLAS